southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

    const { ActivityHandler, MessageFactory } = require('botbuilder');

-   class EchoBot extends ActivityHandler {
+   class TestBot extends ActivityHandler {
        constructor() {
            super();
            // See https://aka.ms/about-bot-activity-message to learn more about the message and other activity types.